Zshandi/TicTacToe/README.md

 # TicTacToe

 A C++ learning project from when I was young.
 I followed this tutorial: http://www.sdltutorials.com/sdl-tutorial-tic-tac-toe but I added some computer player code.
 Then I recently decided to revisit it after going to university, and clean it up, adding some more functionality.
-I also wanted to create an unbeatable AI, which I have started but not yet finished.
+I also wanted to create an unbeatable AI, which is currently unbeatable as long as it goes first.

 # Setting up on new machine